Nikita415-creator/GovnoBrowser/README.md

 I--------------------------------------------------------------------------

 ENGLISH-АНГЛИЙСКИЙ: Hey!
-Here I have published my creation - a GovnoSBrowser made in Python!
+Here I have published my creation - a GovnoBrowser made in Python!
 It is as simple as possible (200 lines of code, including missing lines), but with a very cool design.
 Design: modern and dark, so far this browser is not configurable, but soon I will make a settings menu and integrate everything.
-The program at this stage may contain errors.

-installation: So far, the browser is under development and does not have a direct installation file, so it is installed as a file with the extension.py and runs through a code editor (for example VS Code).
+installation: So far, the new version of browser is under development and does not have a direct installation file, so it is installed as a file with the extension.py and runs through a code editor (for example VS Code).
+For direct installation, download the previous version from the official website: https://govno-browser.netlify.app/

 To launch: